 In the spirit of #WorkingOutLoud, I thought I would take this on as a thought exercise and share what follows.

-The question to be considered: “Can a specific, meaningfully differentiated (aka valuable), clearly intentioned definition be put behind each of ‘risk-driven testing’ and ‘risk-based testing’ so as to better support us in assembling our test strategy/approach?”
+The question to be considered: “Can a specific, meaningfully differentiated (aka valuable), clearly intentioned definition be put behind each of ‘risk-driven testing’ and ‘risk-based testing’ so as to better support us in assembling our test strategy/approach and executing our testing?”

 Defining Risk-Driven Testing and Risk-Based Testing